HUSTNO1WXY/FineFormer/docs/TRAINING.md

 ### Build the dataset symlinks

-We symlink the datasets to the `data` directory under the main LoFTR project directory.
+We symlink the datasets to the `data` directory under the main project directory.

 # megadepth
 # -- # train and test dataset (train and test share the same dataset)
-ln -sv /path/to/megadepth/phoenix /path/to/megadepth_d2net/Undistorted_SfM /path/to/LoFTR/data/megadepth/train
+ln -sv /path/to/megadepth/phoenix /path/to/megadepth_d2net/Undistorted_SfM /path/to/FineFormer/data/megadepth/train
-ln -sv /path/to/megadepth/phoenix /path/to/megadepth_d2net/Undistorted_SfM /path/to/LoFTR/data/megadepth/test
+ln -sv /path/to/megadepth/phoenix /path/to/megadepth_d2net/Undistorted_SfM /path/to/FineFormer/data/megadepth/test
 # -- # dataset indices
-ln -s /path/to/megadepth_indices/* /path/to/LoFTR/data/megadepth/index
+ln -s /path/to/megadepth_indices/* /path/to/FineFormer/data/megadepth/index
 ```